ehsundar/ehsundar/content/_index.md

 {{< img src="profile.jpeg" alt="Amir Ehsandar Profile Picture" width="200px" >}}

 I'm Amir.
 I live in Tehran, Iran.
-I'm a software engineer and currently working at Divar.
-Check out my [about](/about/) page to know more about me.
+I'm a Software Engineering Manager at [Divar](https://www.linkedin.com/company/divarofficial).
+I do like woodworking and hiking.
+I often hang out with my friends and mostly talk about psychological topics.
+Check out my [About Me](/about/) to learn more.

 <details>
 <summary>Connect</summary>